lwiklendt/mesaclip/README.md

-An O(n) algorithm for clipping wide peaks from 1D signals, designed for application to removing harminc artefacts from the continuous wavelet transform.
+An O(n) algorithm for clipping wide peaks from 1D signals, designed for application to removing harmonic artefacts from the continuous wavelet transform.

 Published in the open-access article: https://www.frontiersin.org/articles/10.3389/fphys.2020.00484/full